aiaresearch/health_ocr/README.md

 Or, you can set the tokens in `config.json`.
 The script will read the tokens from the file if they are not passed as arguments or set as environment variables.

+Then, you can access the Gradio interface by visiting [http://localhost:7860](http://localhost:7860) in your web browser.

+**Note**: If you want to run the server on a different port or allow connecions from LAN, you can specify the port using the `--port` argument and `--host` argument.

 ### Running the Nutrition Advisor (advisor.py)

 If you want to use the `NutritionAdvisor` class separately, you can run the advisor script with the following command: